 You should also take note that in this schematic, they included a box that represents power being supplied to your house battery/batteries.
 This is the electric current being supplied when you are not using shore power but are instead driving down the road or even idling your motorhome engine.
 Almost every motorhome has their engine’s alternator designed to supply current to their house batteries, and many towable RVs are wired through their tow vehicle and camper connections that supply power to your camper’s electric brakes and lights when driving while also recharging your house batteries.

 Most often, this question will have no direct or specific answer.
 It’s really all about what you want the design of your RV to be.
 Simply put, where do you think the power supply outlets should be based upon your needs?

 For example, if you have no reason to have an outlet next to your bathroom sink, then don’t design one into your plan.
 Personally, I recommend having two 110v outlets near your cooking and food storage area to supply 110v to a dual powered refrigerator as well as supplying power to a coffee maker, microwave, toaster or any other item you may want to use when connected to shore power.

 I would also make sure that I had an outlet or two wired to my living area and/or bedroom, so I could access my computer, watch my TV or listen to some of my favorite music while traveling.
 That said, I would include 2-3 outdoor outlets on my RV to cover security lighting as well as lighting for safety.

 In an upcoming article, I’ll be sharing some thoughts on how to troubleshoot you RV’s electrical system as well as making some repairs for common problems you may encounter with that system while you travel.
+One I published recently is a guide on what to do when you’re battery won’t charge.
 Until then folks, thanks for reading and as always, I hope to see you out there someday.